Best Air Purifiers for Asthma (2026)

 What the AAFA Certification Means

 The Asthma & Allergy Friendly certification from the Asthma and Allergy Foundation of America is the most relevant third-party validation for asthma patients.
 To earn this mark, a purifier must remove at least 90% of allergens from a controlled environmental chamber and meet strict standards for ozone emissions.
-Only two purifiers on this list carry the certification: the IQAir HealthPro Plus and the Coway Airmega AP-1512HH.
+Only two purifiers on this list carry the certification: the IQAir HealthPro Plus XE and the Coway Airmega AP-1512HH.

 AAFA certification is not mandatory for a good asthma purifier, but it is the closest thing to a doctor's stamp of approval.
 If you are choosing between two otherwise similar models and one is AAFA-certified, go with the certified one.